 - Asthma- While research has shown that living with felines can help increase the body’s immunities, certain medical problems are unfortunately unavoidable.
 Asthma sufferers, children especially can be adversely affected by owning a cat.
 The night can also be difficult for asthma sufferers if a cat is present in the room.
 A United Kingdom medical study has suggested that cats can cause allergic reactions in asthma sufferers over time if they sufferers aren’t already sensitive to feline fur already.

 - Disruptive Sleep- certain studies have shown that people tend to sleep easier with pets, however, cats are typically nocturnal, which means they are active during the night.
-While cats are able to stick to their owner’s night routine and sleep pattern, they do tend to have moments of playfulness which can disrupt sleep.
+While cats are able to stick to their owner’s night routine and sleep pattern, they do tend to have moments of playfulness that can disrupt sleep.
 It isn’t rare for cats to decide out of the blue to play with their owners during the night by attacking their feet.
 Cat owners are unlikely to get any sleep during the weekends.
 This is because cats are already used to the daily routine established during the week, so they expect no different during the weekend as well.

 - Cats could cause you to become sick- if the cat has a flea infestation or ringworm for that matter, it could give its owner an unwelcome surprise during the night.
 An infestation of fleas is harder to combat if the animal in question is not on any consistent flea prevention program.
 Fleas bite and could spread diseases like typhus.
 Ringworm is extremely contagious and should a cat have it, it is more likely that the owner does as well.
 Infections typically begin under a cat’s fur, which makes it hard to discover till owners notice it on their bodies.
 While cats can sometimes carry trace amounts that could make humans sick, it shouldn’t be much of an issue if the cat’s healthcare examinations are current.